Comforts of NBA bubble not lost on Lakers’ Danny Green

 Every game that Lakers forward LeBron James plays now basically requires the updating of record books.

-Sunday was his 257th career postseason appearance, two shy of matching Derek Fisher for the most in NBA history.
+Sunday would be his 257th career postseason appearance, two shy of matching Derek Fisher for the most in NBA history.
 He entered Game 3 of the NBA Finals seven free-throw attempts shy of matching Shaquille O’Neal (2,317) for another postseason record.

-His second assist of Game 3 passed John Stockton (1,839) for second-most in playoff history, behind only Magic Johnson (2,346).
-And with his third assist on Sunday, coming on the last play of the first quarter, he joined only Johnson (584) and Bob Cousy (400) with 400 assists in a finals career.
+His first assist in Game 3 would match John Stockton (1,839) for second-most in playoff history, behind only Magic Johnson (2,346).
+With three assists in Game 3, he’d join only Johnson (584) and Bob Cousy (400) with 400 assists in a finals career.

-And by simply getting into Game 3, he matched Tom Heinsohn (52) for the fifth-most NBA Finals appearances behind Bill Russell (70), Sam Jones (64), Kareem Abdul-Jabbar (56) and Jerry West (55).
+And by simply getting into Game 3, he matches Tom Heinsohn (52) for the fifth-most NBA Finals appearances behind Bill Russell (70), Sam Jones (64), Kareem Abdul-Jabbar (56) and Jerry West (55).

 HEAT FROM 3